 To Reset your Password or, to not?

 ALWAYS change your password!
 For many, the first step will be to reset their passwords.
 For others, they may rely on Flipboard.
 While Flipboard advised its users that all users’ passwords will be reset, as a precaution, they fail to acknowledge that change will not protect everyone.
 Something the company lacks to tell those affected is that anyone who remains logged in, from a smartphone or laptop, will NOT receive a password reset notification unless you log out and use Flipboard from another device.
 For best results, we recommend ignoring uncertainty and change your password immediately.
 If you have NOT logged in since March of 2012.
 This date is important, as it was when the user base reached 20-million subscribers, me included.
 Imagine if that password was used elsewhere, PayPal, Wells Fargo, or Stanford HealthCare?

 Back in 2015, many application companies utilize what is known to many as a form of Single Sign-On or SSO.
 Ironically, this was packaged differently, and lazy users who wished to skip a few steps were forced to use a Google, Facebook, Twitter, or LinkedIn login.
-This is a major concern for many businesses and its employees.
+This is a major concern for many businesses and their employees.

 Flipboard noted the breach may have contained digital tokens.
 It’s these tokens or APIs that application development uses to communicate information.
 Their internal team has replaced or deleted all digital API tokens to eliminate current and future misuse.
 Before they were changed, hackers COULD use these tokens to read, post and message other accounts with access to usernames, profiles, and faked connections.